united-manufacturing-hub/benthos-umh/README.md

 #### Configuration Parameters

 - **device_address**: IP address of the IO-Link Master
+- **iodd_api**: URL of the IODD API.
+Defaults to `https://management.umh.app/iodd` and should not be changed except for development purposes.

 #### Output
 The payload of each message is a JSON object containing the sensor data, structured according to the data provided by the connected device.
 The exact structure of the payload depends on the specific sensors connected to the SensorConnect device and the data they provide.